ClaireDons/ClaireDons.github.io/bisicles.md

 ## Build Instructions

-For a much more complete and comprehensive instructions, consult the actual [BISICLES build instructions](http://davis.lbl.gov/Manuals/BISICLES-DOCS/index.html)
+For much more complete and comprehensive instructions, consult the actual [BISICLES build instructions](http://davis.lbl.gov/Manuals/BISICLES-DOCS/index.html)

 This is intended to be a version that I can follow easily based on problems I've encountered in the past.
 This information is up to date as of May 2021.